placeholder-0/ieee_ratbeats_project/README.md

 3. Click the **Upload** button (right arrow icon).
 4. Once successfully uploaded, go to **Tools > Serial Monitor** (set the baud rate to 115200).
 You will see the initialization process, Wi-Fi connection status, and real-time inference probabilities.

-If the 3-second moving average algorithm detects a rodent, you will immediately receive a notification on your configured Telegram chat! 📱
+If the 3-second moving average algorithm detects a rodent, you will immediately receive a notification on your configured Telegram chat.